Patient Group Pairing

 Participating patient groups will be expected to:

-- Share basic information with Findacure to hold in a database, allowing them to match students with patient groups that match their broad areas of interest.
+- Share basic information with Findacure for us to hold in a database to allow us to match students with groups.

 - Allow Findacure to share a contact email address with any matched students.

-- Arrange to spend a time of up to one hour in phone conversation with their paired student BEFORE 9th NOVEMBER 2020.
+- Arrange to spend a time of up to one hour in phone or video call conversation with their paired student before 10th November 2021.

 - Share information with the student about their rare condition and their experience as a patient.